INDIVIDUAL HERBS

 Facial paralysis due to Wind

-Attacks and relieves Fire toxins and dissipates nodules
+Attacks and relieves Fire toxins, relieves abdominal masses and dissipates nodules

 Snake bites